Table of contents

 Be sensible when using communications tools for MoJ business purposes:

-• If the message you’re about to send might cause problems, upset, offence, or embarrassment, it’s not acceptable.
+• If the message you’re about to send might cause upset, offence, or embarrassment, it’s not acceptable.

 • Context is important - a message you might think is funny could be upsetting to someone else.